 The idea of switching to a fixed rate is to lock in the good times for anywhere between 2-3 years.

-It gives you certainty over your repayments and peace of mind if you have other expenses to deal with.
+It gives you certainty over your repayments and peace of mind.

 You should speak to a mortgage broker and discuss your long-term plans.